Alternate Loss Functions for Classification and Robust Regression Can Improve the Accuracy of Artificial Neural Networks: New loss functions for classifciation

-In the above definitions of new loss functions the constant factor of -1 can be safely ignored since it does not change the derivative of the loss.
-This bias of -1 has been included only to fix the loss value to be zero when the output is equal to the target and is optional.

 Figure \ref{fig:functions} shows the difference between Cross-entropy and other loss functions proposed in this paper.
+It is observed from Fig. \ref{fig:functions} that the M loss is stricter than BCE and that the L loss is more lenient than BCE for most output values.
 To apply the above loss functions to multiclass classification problems, the losses for each output are added together.
-In particular if $l(y_j^i,{\hat{y}_j}^i)$ is the loss for the jth output and ith training pair, the overall loss is $ \frac{1}{N} \sum_{j=1}^C \sum_{i=1}^{N} l(y_j^i,{\hat{y}_j}^i) $ where N is the size of the mini-batch for mini-batch gradient descent.
+In particular if $l(y_j^i,{\hat{y}_j}^i)$ is the loss for the $j^{th}$ output and $i^{th}$ training pair, the overall loss is $ \mathcal{L} = \frac{1}{N} \sum_{j=1}^C \sum_{i=1}^{N} l(y_j^i,{\hat{y}_j}^i) $ where N is the size of the mini-batch for mini-batch gradient descent.